Package delivery: Regional parcel carriers

 In addition, a number of regional parcel delivery companies have sprung up since the 1990s.
-They combine the track and trace capability of the national carriers with the ability to guarantee next day delivery at ground rates over a larger delivery footprint.
-Because they are regionally based, they are able to improve shipment time in transit and increase shippers productivity with later pick up times.
+They combine the track and trace capability of the national carriers with the ability to guarantee next-day delivery at ground rates over a larger delivery footprint.
+Because they are regionally based, they can improve shipment time in transit and increase shippers' productivity with later pick-up times.
 The regional parcel carriers can be a cost-effective enhancement to UPS and FedEx because they do not charge the full array of accessorial charges mentioned in the section above.

 Heavy goods delivery

 Delivery of heavy goods, such as furniture or large appliances, requires a different logistical process than most small parcel couriers.
 For example, the supply chain of shipping large household goods from their manufacturers, to residential or business locations throughout the country and world is more complex and carries with it a higher potential for damage and error than with smaller packages.

 Specialized less than truckload shipping carriers handle shipping furniture and other heavy goods from the manufacturer to a last mile hub.
 The last mile problem can also include the challenge of making deliveries in urban areas.
 Deliveries to retail stores, restaurants, and other merchants in a central business district often contribute to congestion and safety problems.
-Once the goods arrive at the last mile hub, which is typically located less than 200 miles from the final delivery location, a dedicated last-mile carrier, also known as a white glove delivery company, will handle the final leg of the delivery.
+Once the goods arrive at the last-mile hub, which is typically located less than 200 miles from the final delivery location, a dedicated last-mile carrier, also known as a white-glove delivery company, will handle the final leg of the delivery.

 White glove refers to the highest service level for last-mile delivery of heavy goods.
 It involves the delivery team bringing the item to the room of choice, unpacking and assembling it, and removing all packaging and debris from the customer's home.
-There are over 4,000 white glove delivery companies in the United States, most of which only perform local deliveries.
-Some large less-than-truckload shipping carriers also offer white glove delivery service, and in recent years start-ups have emerged that offer nationwide networks of white glove delivery coverage.
+There are over 4,000 white-glove delivery companies in the United States, most of which only perform local deliveries.
+Some large less-than-truckload shipping carriers also offer white-glove delivery service, and in recent years start-ups have emerged that offer nationwide networks of white-glove delivery coverage.
 With the growth of E-commerce websites that sell heavy goods throughout the country and world the white glove delivery marketplace is shifting from mostly regional carriers working with local brick and mortar stores to E-commerce websites working with national delivery networks.